 Other herbicides may also control ragweed, but if the treated area will be a vegetable garden or ornamental bed, glyphosate is the safest to use.
 Other herbicides may harm the subsequently planted vegetable or ornamentals plants.

 Recently, many shorter and showier goldenrods have been bred, such as ‘Fireworks’, ‘Solar Cascade’, ‘Golden Fleece’, ‘Lynn Lowery’, and ‘Gold Rush’.
-Most of these are less tall and spread less aggressively than most species of goldenrod, and this makes them more adaptable within any sunny perennial garden.
+Most of these are shorter and less aggressive than most species of goldenrod, and this makes them more adaptable within any sunny perennial garden.